DaveVoorhis/Wrapd/docs/index.md

 1. Lets you define SQL queries in your Java code, tests them, and generates Java code to invoke them as conventional, Streams-compatible, SQL-injection-avoiding, high performance, statically-type-checked method invocations in your Java applications.
 2. Makes it easy to manage and migrate schema changes from your Java applications.

-It turns this one-time SQL query definition:
+It turns one-time SQL query definitions like this:

 ```java
 defineQuery("JoinABCXYZWhere",
   "SELECT * FROM $$ABC, $$XYZ WHERE x = a AND x > {lower} AND x < {higher}", 2, 5);
 ```

-Into a tested, re-usable, type-safe, Streams-compatible Java method invocation:
+Into tested, re-usable, type-safe, SQL-injection-free, Streams-compatible Java method invocations like this:

 ```java
 joinABCXYZWhere(1002, 1008)